SALVADORPOETA/Apis-repository-sm/README.md

 ## ⚖️ License

-This is a personal portfolio project by Salvador Martinez based on a JavaScript Mastery tutorial.
-No commercial use intended.
+This is a personal portfolio project by Salvador Martinez completely **original** No commercial use intended.

 ---